-2.6.2 Refresh Outputs
+2.5.2 Refresh Outputs

-If you made changes to any housing\characteristics tsv files, or Building Characteristics Report or Simulation Output Report measures, you will need to make updates on the Outputs tab.
-To do this run rake update\measures, and then remove the measure(s) from the project and re-add them, making sure they occupy the original position in the workflow order.
+If you made changes to either the Building Characteristics Report or Simulation Output Report measures, you will need to make updates on the Outputs tab.
+To do this remove the measure(s) from the project and re-add them, making sure they occupy the original position in the workflow order.

+If you added or renamed any housing_characteristics tsv files, you will additionally need to make a change (e.g., add a whitepace) to measure.rb of Building Characteristics Report.
 Then navigate to the Outputs tab, select the measure(s) you've re-added, and then choose the outputs to include.
 Click "OK" when done.
 These outputs will be included in the summary results csv file.